DList-xyz/Website/src/assets/docs/reviewing.md

 They help keep users safe from any threats, and help maintain balance and stability.

 ## Reviewers
-Reviewers are responsible for maintaining high standards for guild listings.
+Reviewers are responsible for maintaining high standards for server listings.
-They help users know what to improve on, and accept/reject new guilds.
+They help users know what to improve on, and accept/reject new servers.

 ---